Thomashighbaugh/fiction-fabricator/README.md

 ![Python](https://img.shields.io/badge/python-3.10+-blue.svg)

-Fiction Fabricator is an advanced, AI-powered framework for generating complete, multi-chapter novels from a single creative prompt.
+Fiction Fabricator is an advanced, AI-powered framework for generating complete, multi-chapter novels, short stories, and episodic web novel chapters from creative prompts.
 It leverages a suite of modern Language Learning Models (LLMs) through a unified interface, employing a sophisticated, multi-stage pipeline of outlining, scene-by-scene generation, and iterative revision to produce high-quality, coherent long-form narratives.

 ## Acknowledgement of Origin

-This project is a significantly modified and enhanced fork of **[AIStoryteller by datacrystals](https://github.com/datacrystals/AIStoryteller)**.
+This project is a significantly modified and enhanced fork of **[AIStoryteller by datacrystals](httpss://github.com/datacrystals/AIStoryteller)**.
 I would like to expressing extend my immense gratitude to the original author for providing the foundational concepts and architecture.
 Fiction Fabricator builds upon that excellent groundwork with new features, a refactored generation pipeline, and a robust, multi-provider backend to suit a different set of use cases focused on flexibility, quality, and developer control.

 ---

 ## Full Documentation

-For detailed guides on how to install, configure, and use Fiction Fabricator, please see the full documentation linked below.
+For detailed guides on how to install, configure, and use Fiction Fabricator—including its new short story and web novel tools—please see the full documentation linked below.

 - **[1.
 Introduction and Features](./.github/documentation/1_introduction_and_features.md)**
 - **[2.
 Installation Guide](./.github/documentation/2_installation_guide.md)**